ACOG LARC Program: Contraception Apps and Websites Resource Digest

-The "How I Practice" Video Series, short physician-to-physician educational segments available to Fellows on the ACOG website, features Eve Espey, MD, the College’s LARC Work Group Chair, sharing her clinical approach to contraceptive counseling.
-At the start of the segment, Dr. Espey notes the high rate of unintended pregnancy in the U.S, and stresses the importance of “mentioning birth control at every single opportunity at every single visit” in lowering the rate.
+As part of the "How I Practice" Video Series, Eve Espey, MD, the College’s LARC Work Group Chair, shares her clinical approach to contraceptive counseling.
+At the start of the segment, Dr. Espey notes the high rate of unintended pregnancy in the U.S, and stresses the importance of “mentioning birth control at every single opportunity at every single visit” in lowering that rate.
 Dr. Espey goes on to advise fellow ob-gyns that the best way to help patients avoid an unintended pregnancy is to recommend the most effective contraceptive methods: IUDs and the contraceptive implant.

 NYS COE: Plan C - Copper IUD as Emergency Contraception Implementation Guide

 This toolkit was developed by the New York State Center of Excellence for Family Planning and Reproductive Health Services (NYS COE), a project of CAI, to support the implementation of the use of the copper IUD (CU IUD) as emergency contraception (EC), or "Plan C." In addition to being one of the most effective forms of contraception, the CU IUD is the most effective form of EC with a failure rate of less than 0.1% - however, offering Plan C presents operational and fiscal implications for family planning providers.
 The toolkit contains information to assist in the provision of Plan C: background information on use of the CU IUD as EC, rationale for offering it as an option to women, and resources for clinicians and other service providers to assist in the provision of Plan C.

 NWLC: Expanding Health Coverage